ansible/ansible/docsite/rst/faq.rst

 .. _users_and_ports:

-If you are looking to set enviroment varialbes remotely for your project (in a task, not locally for Ansible) The keyword is simply `enviroment`
+If you are looking to set environment varialbes remotely for your project (in a task, not locally for Ansible) The keyword is simply `environment`

 ```
-  enviroment:
+  environment:
      PATH:$PATH:/thingy/bin
 ```